Travel Guide Customize Your Trip

 Duration: 5 hours trekking

-This day of Thorong la pass will be heading along the little steep trail, from Muktinath to Kagbeni.
+, Th,orong la Pass will be heading along the steep little trail from Muktinath to Kagbeni this day.
 The dry climate and desert-resembling landscapes are fascinating to look at.
 You can see the paths full of ancient caves.
-Traveling to the descending trails, from Jarkot gives you two options: one from Jomsom and another from Kagbeni.
-Kagbeni is a beautiful village with decorated houses, narrow valleys, and green areas lying between the high mountains.
+Traveling to the descending trails from Jarkot gives you two options: one from Jomsom and another from Kagbeni.
+Kagbeni is a beautiful village with decorated houses, narrow valleys, and green areas between high mountains.

 Day 13: Jomsom to Pokhara

-The very next day, catch a bus or Jeep for a long 8-10 hours drive to reach Pokhara.
+The next day, catch a bus or Jeep for a long 8-10 hour drive to Pokhara.
 Along the way, you can see the Kaligandakiriver in Beni Bazar.
-After this, you will be crossing Marpha, Kalopani, Ghasa, and Tatopani while having a 5-7 hrs drive and reach Beni Bazar and then Pokhara.
+After this, you will cross Marpha, Kalopani, Ghasa, and Tatopani while having a 5-7 hrs drive and reach Beni Bazar and Pokhara.

-Our guide would transfer you to the hotel in Pokhara.
-In the evening, stroll around the Lakeside Phokara, World Peace Stupa there.
+Our guide will transfer you to the hotel in Pokhara.
+Stroll around the Lakeside Pokhara and World Peace Stupa in the evening.

 Day 14: Travel to Kathmandu

-This is the last day of the Thorung La pass trekking, you catch the Tourist bus, and a scenic drive of 6 hrs would take you to Kathmandu.
+This is the last day of the Thorung La Pass trekking.
+You catch the tourist bus, and a scenic drive of 6 hrs will take you to Kathmandu.
 You can buy some gifts in Kathmandu for your relatives.

-Then you would be taken to the International airport for your final Departure.
+Then, you will be taken to the international airport for your final departure.

 Conclusion: